-If you are considering outsourcing some or all of the creation of your technical documentation, the following information may help you with your decision.
+If you are considering outsourcing some of your technical communication tasks, the following information may help you with your decision.

 What are the pros and cons of outsourcing technical documentation?
 What are the advantages and what are the disadvantages when software documentation such as user manuals, online help, or screencasts are created by an external service provider or contractor?

 Is it possible and does it make sense to outsource the creation of technical documentation?

 At a first glance, the rates of an external documentation service provider may seem high.
 However, you only have to pay for the productive time that was actually spent on the product, instead of consistently paying a permanent employee.
 There are no ancillary wage costs such as social insurance contributions, sick days, vacation, training, etc. In most cases, you also save the cost for a workplace at your company, including special software.

 The bottom line is that a documentation service provider is rarely significantly more expensive than an employee.
 In addition, you have much more flexibility in times of unsteady workload.

 “An external documentation service provider will never understand our products as well as we do.”

 Of course, every new contractor will have to learn a lot about your products and about your clients.
 This will take some time, but it also has a major advantage: No one will be able to produce technical documentation that’s more user-friendly than somebody who has to learn the same things as the user.
 Permanent employees will take many things for granted that aren’t obvious to users.
 Documentation written by an insider often lacks vital information and can thus be hard for novice users to understand.

 “When I outsource documentation, I will have to spend a lot of time on project management.”

 Of course, your management times must be taken into account for your individual cost-benefit analysis.
 No documentation project will go without planning, meetings, interviews, and reviews.
 However, bear in mind that most of these tasks are exactly the same when a company employee writes your documentation.